My Training in the FBI Citizens Academy

 Local office in New York City Academy 2015:

-Our class consisted of 30 students, all of which represent diverse backgrounds ranging from government, private security, the media, the right to real estate and more.
+Our class consisted of 30 students, all of which represented diverse professional backgrounds ranging from government, private security, the media, the right to real estate and more.

 Usually there is a single representative or leader, of their respective communities in each class.
 We meet every Tuesday night for 3 hours at FBI headquarters in New York where they have an incredible training facility on the premises.